 Michelle Szpara, PhD

-Michelle Yvonne Szpara, Ph.D., chose Cabrini College for its specific focus on social justice advocacy and action in educating teacher leaders.
+Michelle Yvonne Szpara, PhD, chose Cabrini University for its specific focus on social justice advocacy and action in educating teacher leaders.

 Szpara brings to Cabrini decades of experience in teaching and research on multicultural education, differentiated instruction and supporting diverse populations in schools.

-“Combining an intentional focus on social justice with the practice of multicultural education is crucial if we are going to achieve systemic change in our schools,” Szpara says.
+“Combining an intentional focus on social justice with the practice of multicultural education is crucial if we are going to achieve systemic change in our schools,” she says.

-Previously, Szpara served as associate professor of curriculum and instruction in New York for 10 years, working with both pre-service and in-service teachers to enhance their skills in supporting diverse student populations.
+Previously, Szpara served as associate professor of curriculum and instruction in New York for 10 years, working with both pre-service teachers and in-service teacher leaders, to enhance their skills in supporting diverse student populations.
 Prior to this, she taught English to speakers of other languages (TESOL) for more than a decade, working with teens, college students and adult English language learners.